 Alcohol can have an extremely deleterious effect on a person’s mental state.

 Alcohol is a depressant, meaning that it inhibits the functions of your central nervous system, both in terms of physical movement and mental function.
 Regular alcohol use can lower serotonin levels (after initially raising them) and negatively effect dopamine levels, both of which can alter a person’s mood.
 Over time, these mood changes can become a lasting depression.

-Alcohol can also cause (or worsen) mild tremors, insomnia and anxiety.
+Alcohol can also cause (or worsen) mild tremors, insomnia, anxiety and PTSD.

 In addition, chronic liver disease can sometimes be the cause of a condition called hepatic encephalopathy (HE), which allows toxins to build up in the body, causing changes to a person’s brain chemistry.
 This condition has many symptoms, but one of the most serious involves radical alteration of a person’s personality.
 Driven in some cases by anger, irritability and severe anxiety, a person can potentially be rendered almost unrecognisable to family and friends by this illness.

 As we’ve seen, a little alcohol every now and again can actually be quite beneficial to your health.
 However, we’ve also seen that too much alcohol imbibed too often can be absolutely ruinous to the human body.
 Worse still, are the complications that arise from the removal (or reduction) of alcohol from a body that has become used to (or dependent upon) it.

 Kindling is a particularly unpleasant outcome of alcohol misuse.
 It occurs when a person has previously endured a number of alcohol withdrawal episodes.
 The severity of these episodes worsens each time the person stops drinking, ultimately causing tremors, agitation and even seizures.
 Kindling is an especially cruel condition for a person to develop as they try to quit drinking. ws